 Install the mainboard in a system chassis (case).
-The board is an ATX size mainboard with a twin-tier of I/O ports.
+The board is a Micro ATX size mainboard.
 You can install this mainboard in an ATX case.
-Ensure that your case has an I/O cover plate that matches the ports on this mainboard.
+Ensure your case has an I/O cover plate that matches the ports on this mainboard.